 As officials are learning more about what happened to the Germanwings flight that crashed on Tuesday, reports are now surfacing that the pilot allegedly failed to disclose a mental illness.
-Specifically, Time is reporting that he may have had burnout and/or depression for a period of time leading up to the crash.
+Specifically, Time reports that he may have had burnout and/or depression for a period of time leading up to the crash.

 Burnout and depression often get confused with each other because their symptoms can be similar.
 While many studies have found that burnout and depression are distinct and separate illnesses, studies also show that they are related in some way, but researchers aren’t yet sure how much they overlap (Aydemir & Icelli, 2013).
 Burnout tends to be a function of chronic work stress and disengagement, while depression can be linked to work or non-work.